-9. On how they treat confidential information, Regulators will:

-- i) list the names of all respondents (whether confidential or not) or, alternatively, make public the number (but not the names) of confidential responses received; - assess in co-ordination with the respondent explicitly requesting confidentiality which information or data within their response shall not be made public in the Evaluation of Responses; - iii) not link responses to specific respondents in the Evaluation of Responses although feedback from the specific target audience (and, where appropriate, bodies representing households and small energy customers) may be highlighted and singled out in the Evaluation of Responses); - iv) carry out an Evaluation of Responses in a transparent way to all third parties without undermining their confidentiality rights as protected herein.

-10. In respect of the Florence, Madrid and London Fora (as well as the Athens and other Fora), the Regulators:

-- i) recognise the importance of these fora in the overall consultation process; - ii) will ensure that all relevant CEER documents are circulated adequately in advance of such meetings thereby allowing participants the opportunity to provide views on important proposals at the early stages of a consultation process and, when timetables permit, at a later stage before final recommendations are presented to the Commission; and - iii) encourage participants to provide regular assessments of developments in electricity and gas markets.
+- v) if necessary, and where timescales permit, consult a second time if the response to the first consultation reveals significant problems, or where revised proposals are radically different from the original proposals on which consultation was based; - vi) publish and justify all formal proposals and advice (normally in the form of a Conclusions Paper or in the form of non-binding CEER Guidelines of Good Practice (GGP), including advice to the European Commission. - 8.
+On how they treat confidential information, Regulators will: - i) list the names of the organisations that have responded but anonymise the personal data of any individual (such as members of the public) that has contributed. - ii) assess in co-ordination with the respondent explicitly requesting confidentiality which information or data within their response shall not be made public in the Evaluation of Responses; - iii) not link responses to specific respondents in the Evaluation of Responses although feedback from the specific target audience (and, where appropriate, bodies representing households and small energy customers) may be highlighted and singled out in the Evaluation of Responses); - iv) carry out an Evaluation of Responses in a transparent way to all third parties without undermining their confidentiality rights as protected herein. - 9.
+In respect of the Florence, Madrid and London Fora (as well as the Athens and other Fora), the Regulators: - i) recognise the importance of these fora in the overall consultation process; - ii) will ensure that all relevant CEER documents are circulated adequately in advance of such meetings thereby allowing participants the opportunity to provide views on important proposals at the early stages of a consultation process and, when timetables permit, at a later stage before final recommendations are presented to the Commission; and - iii) encourage participants to provide regular assessments of developments in electricity and gas markets.